top of page

 Katelyn has volunteered her time to assist with many pro bono projects since becoming an attorney.
 She has also welcomed high school students to job shadow her for school projects, and enjoys mentoring students interested in pursuing a career in law.
 She remains involved in her HBCU law school’s alumni chapter and is active in Dallas Trial Lawyers Association as a member of the Board of Directors.

-While in law school Katelyn was President of her law school's chapter of AIEN (Association of International Energy Negotiators).
+While in law school Katelyn was President of her law school's chapter of AIEN (Association of International Energy Negotiators) and she was also inducted into Order of Barristers, a prestigious national honor society.

-Please see about me page for additional information.
+Please click "READ MORE" for additional bio information.

 Katelyn's campaign is driven by a commitment to justice, integrity, and transparency.